norman's website

 Garden Notes

-My garden keeps me busy.
-Although it can inflict pain from time to time it also gives me the exercise I need to keep fit.
-More than anything else it gives me a lot of pleasure and happiness.
+My garden is much more than a garden.
+Its playground, a studio for my artistic efforts, a natural laboratory for experiments and learning and a place for contemplation.
+It keeps me busy and gives me the exercise I need to keep fit, although it does damage me from time to time.
+But more than anything else it gives me pleasure, happiness and a sense of belonging and of doing something useful and worthwhile when I am immersed in it.
 It enables me to express myself creatively and draws my attention to the beauty and ecology of life.
-In this blog I am telling the story of my garden and my involvement and experiences in it through photos, movies, music, paintings and other artefacts - it inspires me to create.
-I know that one day soon I will not be the custodian of this beautiful landscape we call our home.
-I must make the most of it now and preserve its presence in my memory knowing that it will carry on long after I am gone.
-When someone else will call it their home.
+In this blog I am telling the story of my garden and my involvement and experiences in it through my writing and the photos, movies, music, paintings and other artefacts - it inspires me to create.
+I have become more conscious of the UNs Sustainable Development Goals and our important role in enabling their achievement my experiments and projects in the natural world show how I respect and try to understand nature and try to enable life to flourish.
+I know that one day I will not be the custodian of this beautiful landscape we call our home.
+I must make the most of it now and preserve its presence in my memory knowing that it will carry on long after I am gone and that someone else will care for it and call it their home.

 Picture